Menu

 PROS to Live in England

-1. Historical heritage – You’re surrounded by world class history and a culture that predates the Romans.
+1. Historical heritage – Britain oozes world class history and ancient culture – the Romans wanted it too!

 2. Green spaces – Right to roam laws encourage use of natural areas.
 Parks and green spaces are “baked in”.